Skip to content

 • Valid driver's license: Required

-Missouri conservation agents are unique in requiring a bachelor's degree as a baseline qualification.
-Missouri wardens are fully sworn peace officers with arrest authority for wildlife and natural-resource violations statewide.
-The hiring process includes a written exam, physical agility test, oral interview, thorough background investigation, and medical/psychological evaluation.
+Missouri wardens are sworn officers whose arrest authority covers wildlife and natural-resource violations statewide under the Missouri Department of Conservation, Protection Division.
+The demands of Ozark stream and trout-park enforcement behind the profession's strictest bachelor's-degree gate shape the daily routine.
+On the credential side, Missouri is one of the few states that mandates a completed bachelor’s degree before you can apply; the hiring gauntlet combines a written exam, physical agility test, oral board interview, fingerprint-based background check, and medical/psychological evaluation.
 See our full game warden requirements guide for the universal baseline that applies across all states.

 Verify with the agency: Visit the Missouri Department of Conservation, Protection Division for the official, current requirements before applying.